 US VP Harris calls for ‘immediate’ Gaza ceasefire in rare rebuke of Israel

-Kamala Harris says ‘no excuses’ for Israel not increasing flow of aid to Palestinians in Gaza.
+Kamala Harris says ‘no excuses’ for Israel not to increase flow of aid to Palestinians in Gaza.

 United States Vice President Kamala Harris has called for an “immediate ceasefire” in Gaza while issuing a rare rebuke of Israel.